MicrosoftDocs/learn/learn-pr/windows/build-simple-website/includes/4-css-basics.md

 Cascading Style Sheets (CSS) let you specify how your page should look.
 The basic idea is to define what the style should be for the elements that you use within your HTML pages.
+While the HTML elements define your content, CSS styles define what this content looks like.

 For example, you can apply rounded corners or give a gradient background to an element.
-Or you can use CSS to specify how your hyperlinks look and respond when you interact with them (although you define the destination address for your hyperlinks in your HTML code).
+Or you can use CSS to specify how hyperlinks look and respond when you interact with them.
+You can also perform sophisticated page layouts and animation effects.

-You can apply styles to specific elements, or all elements of a specific type, or you can use classes to specify styles that can be applied to a number of different elements.
-In CSS, you can also perform sophisticated animation effects.
+You can apply styles to specific elements, all elements of a specific type, or use classes to style many different elements.

-In this exercise, you'll apply CSS styles to HTML page elements, then you'll add some CSS code to define your light and dark themes, and then you'll check the results in your browser's developer tools.
+In this exercise, you'll apply CSS styles to HTML page elements and add some CSS code to define your light and dark themes.
+You'll also check the results in your browser's developer tools.

 ## External CSS